bmacharia/leetcode-golang/README.md

 Each coding problem has its own dedicated folder containing three main files:

 - `solution.go`: The Go file containing the solution.
-- `main_test.go`: The Go file containing tests to verify the solution.
+- `solution_test.go`: The Go file containing tests to verify the solution.
 - `explanation.md`: A markdown file explaining the thought process and approach taken to solve the problem.

 ## Getting Started